 Answer: It depends.
-With advance payments of the child tax credit, there will sure to be instances in which families receive more in advance child tax credit payments from the IRS than they are otherwise entitled to.
-And the American Rescue Plan contemplates this by providing a "safe harbor" for lower- and moderate-income taxpayers.
+With advance payments of the child tax credit, there will surely be instances in which families received more in advance child tax credit payments from the IRS than they are otherwise entitled to.
+And the American Rescue Plan contemplated this by providing a "safe harbor" for lower- and moderate-income taxpayers.

-Families with 2021 modified AGIs at or below $40,000 on a single return, $50,000 on a head-of-household return and $60,000 on a joint return won't have to repay any credit overpayments that they get.
-On the other hand, families with 2021 modified AGIs of at least $80,000 on a single return, $100,000 on a head-of-household return and $120,000 on a joint return will need to repay the entire amount of any overpayment when they file their 2021 tax return next year.
-And families with 2021 modified AGIs between these thresholds will need to repay a portion of the overpayment.
+Families with 2021 modified AGIs at or below $40,000 on a single return, $50,000 on a head-of-household return and $60,000 on a joint return won't have to repay any credit overpayments that they got.
+On the other hand, families with 2021 modified AGIs of at least $80,000 on a single return, $100,000 on a head-of-household return and $120,000 on a joint return will need to repay the entire amount of any overpayment when they file their 2021 tax return.
+Families with 2021 modified AGIs between the thresholds stated above need to repay only a portion of the overpayment.

 Post-2021 Child Tax Credit

 Question: What happens to the higher child tax credit and advance payments after 2021?

 Answer: The enhanced child tax credit was temporary…applying only for 2021.
 All the 2021 enhancements to the credit expired on December 31, 2021, including the monthly payments, higher credit amount, letting 17-year-olds qualify and full refundability.
 Congressional Democrats want to see the expansions extended, touting the impact that a higher and fully refundable child tax credit would have on reducing child poverty in the United States.
 But as we get later into 2022, and with all of the discord on Capitol Hill, extending the 2021 expansions to 2022 and subsequent years is becoming more unlikely.